Links

 Miscellaneous sites I find interesting that probably have to do with nothing you care for

-The only webcomic I visit that could really use a link or two (like you really DON'T know about Penny Arcade and 8-bit Theater, go Google the links up if you're that ignorant), as I feel not enough people know of its existance.
-There's already an archive spanning 600+ comic strips and eight full/nearly full comics for your viewing pleasure to take the edge off of the infrequent updating.
+One of the only webcomics I visit that could really use a link or two (like you really DON'T know about Penny Arcade and 8-bit Theater, go Google the links up if you're that ignorant), as I feel not enough people know of its existence.
+There's already an archive spanning 600+ comic strips and eight full/nearly full comics, along with a couple hundred "bad comics," for your viewing pleasure to take the edge off of the infrequent updating.
 The story's not real coherent though somewhat continuous, but it's about killing things, causing massive chaos, collecting treasure, destroying the world, and all sorts of random crap.
 And then there's Exoth, the one character in the comic I can most relate to.
 What's NOT to love?

 Read.
 Now.